SevlaMare/CSS-course-platform/README.md

 This is the home page, with a modern and minimalist design.

 ![screenshot](./images/screenshot/about.png)
-We have another page about programn, which is very descriptive.
+We have another page about the program, which is very descriptive.

 ![screenshot](./images/screenshot/tickets.png)
 On the last page, you can check out to buy a ticket, with just 3 clicks.